The best dual dashcams 2025

 Even an entry-level budget front-facing cam will provide footage of the view of what's happening on the road ahead, but rear cameras are important as well.
 This is because rear collisions and events can happen, and you'll have a wider field of view in case you need to search for evidence that needs to be submitted to the police, insurance companies, or any other relevant parties.

 However, looking for a dual dashcam setup isn't an easy task with the plethora of choice out there on the market.
-We've made things easier by compiling out our favourites with features from basic to very clever levels.
+We've made things easier by compiling our favourites with features from basic to very clever levels.
 They range in price point and purpose, which should make things easier when finding the right dual dashcam for your needs.

-The best dual dashcams 2024
+The best dual dashcams 2025

 The best dual dashcam